Agentic Verification of Software Systems: Perspectives

 We present an agentic proving system that automatically generates machine-checkable certificates for proof obligations.
 At its core, our agent is an autonomous process that retrieves relevant contexts on demand, incorporates feedback from the proof assistant, and generates tactics adaptively -- all guided by interpreting the proof derivation tree.
 Together with a lemma extraction process, our agent can achieve effective push-button verification that takes source code in C (i.e., SV-COMP programs and Linux kernel modules) and automatically generates proofs without any human effort.

 As AI-generated code becomes increasingly prevalent in software development, the need for automated verification becomes more pressing.
 Our work demonstrates that LLM agents can bridge the gap between automatic code generation and formal verification, moving closer to the vision of trusted automatic programming.
 The agentic nature of our approach suggests a paradigm shift where verification tools act as intelligent collaborators rather than passive validators, capable of autonomously navigating complex proof spaces and adapting to diverse verification challenges.
-This represents a crucial step toward making formal verification accessible for real-world software systems, where the combination of automated reasoning and agentic intelligence can provide the rigor and scalability needed for next-generation software assurance.
+This represents a crucial step toward making formal verification accessible for real-world software systems.
+We can thus move closer to the vision of AI-based Verification and Validation (V \& V) of AI-generated code.
+This will alleviate the problem of humans reviewing AI-generated code.

+\begin{acks} We would like to sincerely thank all the anonymous reviewers for their valuable comments.
+This work was partially supported by a research project ``AI for Program Reasoning'', project AI4SCH-2025-0084 under AI for Science program of National Research Foundation (NRF) Singapore.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore. \end{acks}